SaltHalt/MusicalTyping/README.md

 ## Acknowledgement
 The artwork used in this extension is not mine.
 All rights and credit go to the original artist(s).
-This extension is based off of lanly-dev's work.
+This extension is based off of lanly-dev's work, including their play-buffer javascript sound player.
 Claude was used extensively when programming this.